AshuITechnophile/Frontend-projects/README.md

-# Frontend-projects

-A curated collection of frontend projects demonstrating HTML, CSS, JavaScript, responsive design, UI/UX principles, and modern web development practices.

 # Frontend Projects Collection

-A collection of frontend web development projects built using HTML, CSS, and JavaScript.
+A curated collection of frontend web development projects built using HTML, CSS, and JavaScript.
+This repository showcases my learning journey, hands-on practice, and implementation of modern frontend development concepts, responsive design principles, and UI/UX best practices.

+---

 ## About

-This repository contains various beginner-to-intermediate frontend projects created to strengthen web development fundamentals, responsive design skills, and UI implementation.
+This repository contains beginner-to-intermediate frontend projects developed to strengthen core web development skills.
+Each project focuses on practical implementation, clean code structure, responsive layouts, and user-friendly interfaces.

+---

 ## Tech Stack